zhoujiaqi704/sex_differences_cancers/README.md

 ## Data availability

-All data, including the main text and supplementary materials, are available at [insert location]
+All data, including the main text and supplementary materials, are available at xxx

 ## Citation

-If you use anything in this repository please cite: xxx
+If you use anything in this repository please cite:<br />

+Jiaqi Zhou, Miao Li, Yu Chen, Shangzi Wang, Danke Wang, and Xingdong Chen*.
+The impact of sex on DNA methylation across nine cancer types.
+2024<br />

+*Corresponding author<br />

+DOI: xxx